ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/install.md

 ```

 Now when you run in the browser, the application will use the `BrowserVaultPlugin` and `BrowserVaultService` classes to store the keys in a way that the browser can consume them.

+**Side Note**

+You may be wondering why we are doing the following cast: `this.platform as Platform`.
+Here is what is happening:

+- The base class has a protected member called `platform` that is set to the first parameter passed during construction.
+- Within Identity Vault, this `platform` is typed to `{ ready: () => Promise<any> }`, and not the full `@ionic/angular` `Platform` service, which would tie IV to `@ionic/angular`.
+We want Identity Vault to be usable with any framework.
+- The `Platform` service from `@ionic/angular` meets the contract, so that is what we pass.
+- We know what we passed, and we need to access other methods from it, so it is safe for us to cast it back to gain access to those methods.

 ## Conclusion